Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 The problem that Christopher Steele has run into now is that in British courts, he's been sued.

-How the FBI couldn't have figured that out, it's not a question of actually how why they didn't figure it out.
+How the FBI couldn't have figured that out, it's not a question of actually how, why they didn't figure it out.

 It's that they didn't want to figure it out.

-Looking at the credibility of your sources in your subsource network is very easy to do.
+Looking at the credibility of your sources in your sub-source network is very easy to do.

 We have a huge network that we can rely on.

-They rushed This thing through this the process.
+They rushed this thing through the process.

-They got people at DOJ and FBI involved, and James Comey led the charge and said, No way, we're gonna spy on an American presidential candidate.
+And James Comey led the charge and said, no way, we're going to spy on an American presidential candidate.

 I mean, it's incredible.

-Another actually, another thing that just basically comes to my mind is one of the commentators uh actually concedes that you know, basically the IG report kind of eviscerates Horowitz's report eviscerates.
+Actually, another thing that just basically comes to my mind is one of the commentators actually concedes that, you know, basically the IG report kind of eviscerates, Horavitz's report eviscerates, I think they say that, right?

 Yeah.